jhavenz/nova-extended-fields/README.md

 class FullName extends Text
 {
     use ExtendedNovaField;

-    public function __construct($name = null, $attribute = null, callable $resolveCallback = null)
-    {
-        parent::__construct(
-            $name ??
-'Name',
-            $attribute ?? 'full_name',
-            $resolveCallback
-        );
 }
-}
 ```
-_note: the default constructor params must be null so they're compatible with the Nova source code_

 ---

-I've only recently started (as of 07/2022) pulling out the common fields that I use in my own Nova projects, but eventually I plan
+I've only recently started (as of 07/2022) pulling out the common fields that I use in my own Nova projects, but
+eventually I plan
 to move all into this package.
 You'll find a lot of the common fields in here, and I'd welcome contributions for more!

 A non-exhaustive list of the fields included are:

 - FullName
 - FirstName
 - LastName